-The number of ways in which I use eggs are truly countless and oft-blogged, so this time I wanted to make something a little involved, something I do not get around to cooking very often.
-It is one of India's major feast dishes: the Biryani.
-A biryani is a labor of love.
+The number of ways in which I use eggs are truly countless, so this time I wanted to make something a little elaborate, something I do not get around to cooking very often.
+It is one of India's most-beloved feast dishes: a layered rice dish called biryani.
+Biryani is a labor of love.
 One does not make biryani for a quick supper.
 It is made at leisure, and consumed at leisure.
 And after a biryani meal, the proper thing to do is to flop on the sofa like a beached whale and take a nap.

-Cover the Dutch oven tightly and place it on low heat till biryani is steaming hot.
-The rice at the bottom may get dried out and crispy by that point but that only makes it tastier.
+Cover the Dutch oven tightly and place it on low heat till the biryani is steaming hot.
+The rice at the bottom may get dried out and crispy, but that only makes it tastier.

 Raita is the perfect accompaniment for biryani.
-Dice up some onions, tomatoes, add yogurt and cilanto, season with cumin and salt and toss everything together.
+Dice up some onions and tomatoes, add yogurt and cilanto, season with cumin and salt and toss everything together.
 The raita is a cool counter-point to the spiciness of the biryani.

 Hi Nupur, I'm drooling... ;-)